Cozy Peach Kitchen

 • ×

-Home » Recipes » Dinner Recipes
+Home » Recipes » Vegetarian Dinner Recipes

-Published: Jan 11, 2023 by Cassidy Reeser · This post may contain affiliate links.
+Modified: Sep 5, 2025 · Published: Jan 11, 2023 by Cassidy Reeser, MS, RD · This post may contain affiliate links

-If you're looking for a vegetarian dinner that is equal parts comforting and nourishing, these red curry noodles are it!
+If you're looking for a vegetarian dinner that is equal parts comforting and nourishing, these red curry soba noodles are it!
 They are made with Thai red curry paste, a blend of fresh vegetables, and soba noodles.

 Jump to:

-• Step by step instructions
+• Step-by-step instructions

-• Storage tips
+• Storage notes

 • Looking for more weeknight favorites?

-• 📖 Recipe
+• Recipe

-• 💬 Comments
+• Comments

-• Veggie-packed: Made with fresh broccoli, carrots and bell pepper for a veggie-filled meal.
+• Veggie-packed: Made with fresh broccoli, carrots, and bell pepper for a veggie-filled meal.

 • Flavors: Features Thai-inspired flavors from red curry paste, along with aromatic ingredients like garlic, ginger, and onion.